dmweis/dmweis.github.io/_drafts/Masters.md

 ##### Cooling

-One of the problems encountered during the project was that once most of the processing was moved to the on board comptuer it started overheating.
+One of the problems encountered during the project was that once most of the processing was moved to the on board computer it started overheating.
 As most modern computers, the Raspberry pi, will throttle it's CPU when it detects overheating.
-This caused the gait generation to slow down and hoppers movement would start stuttering.
+This caused the gait generation to slow down and Hoppers movement would start stuttering.

 The solution to this problem was to add active cooling to the robot.
 Since I didn't want to deal with these issues ever again I decided to add 3 40mm fans that would push air inside of the main body and cooling fins that would allow the air to escape.
-This way I created positive presure inside of the main body which meant that air would flow inside before escaping through any opening.
+This way I created positive pressure inside of the main body which meant that air would flow inside before escaping through any opening.
 This will also prevent the gathering of dust in the main body.

 The cooling fans are clearly visible in the main CAD model.
 One on top of each middle leg and one on top of the head.